 If you want to see what Fort Myers, Florida, was like before the strip malls and huge housing developments sprang up, head on over to the Farmers Market Restaurant.
-It is located just outside the downtown area, next to the State Farmers Market and has been in business since 1952.
+It is located just outside the downtown area, next to the State Farmers Market; and it has been in business since 1952.
 The house motto is, “Put the Taste of the South in Your Mouth!”

-No matter what meat you choose, you get three vegetables: well-seasoned Southern classics.
+Everything comes with three vegetables: well-seasoned Southern classics.
 Among the ones we have enjoyed over the years are limp and flavorful steamed cabbage, wickedly crunchy fried okra, real mashed potatoes, slightly bitter and earthy collard greens, and not quite as bitter mustard greens.
 Field peas are best of all.
 Cooked in pork juice, they are firm and irresistibly fresh, with snaps and small bits of pork mixed in.

 Farmers Market Restaurant also makes its own pies.
 The chocolate and the coconut cream pies aren’t world-class, but the meringues are tall, the fillings nice and custardy.
 The signature pie is strawberry.
 Unlike most strawberry pies, which are runny or a gelatinous mess, the slices here hold together and are so densely packed with sweet fruit that it is impossible to take a bite without ending up with at least a quarter of a whole berry.